jutkko/zfaff/stocks/tsla.md

 # TSLA
 Since mid 2020, I spent more than 500 hours on learning about Tesla.
 This will increase in the coming months and years.
-In order to have a more organised approach for getting the information, I will organise it a bit.
+In order to keep the entropy of the information relatively low, I will organise it a bit.
 Below is an incomplete list of sources I use to build a high conviction for Tesla.

 ## Dave